udacity/RuBot/README.md

 4. **Customize**

+    In `/config/application.rb` replace "RuBot" with your bot's name in this line:
+    `Rails.application.config.client_name = "RuBot"`

     You will probably want to replace some of the images in `/app/assets/images/` with your own.

-    The app will automatically pull in your bot's name for the UI.

 ## Deployment instructions